 The United States remains Trinidad and Tobago’s largest trading partner.
-In 2020, Trinidad and Tobago exported $2.4 billion of goods to the United States and imported $2.48 billion of goods from the United States.
+In 2021, Trinidad and Tobago exported $4.3 billion of goods to the United States and imported $2.7 billion of goods from the United States.
 Economic agreements between the United States and Trinidad and Tobago include a Bilateral Investment Treaty (1996), a Memorandum of Understanding Concerning Protection of Intellectual Property Rights (1994), and a Convention for the Avoidance of Double Taxation (1970).
-Trinidad’s leading exports to the United States are liquefied natural gas and downstream energy products such as methanol and urea.
-Trinidad also exports products from its downstream energy industry, such as chemicals and fertilizers.
+Trinidad’s leading exports to the United States consist of liquefied natural gas and downstream energy products such as methanol, urea, chemicals and fertilizers.
 Top imported products from the United States include food products, chemical products, and machinery.

 Trinidad and Tobago’s Membership in International Organizations

 Trinidad and Tobago and the United States belong to several of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.